Henry Digby (Royal Navy officer): First commands

-Capture of the Santa Brigida
+Capture of Santa Brigida

 Digby claimed that a dream caused him to change course and as a result, at dawn on 16 October 1799, the Alcmene encountered two British frigates.
 HMS Naiad and HMS Ethalion were chasing two 34 gun Spanish frigates, Santa Brigida and Thetis.
 Digby's ship joined the pursuit and soon after a fourth frigate arrived.
 At 7.00am the two Spaniards parted company so Naiad followed one frigate, together with Alcmene and the newly arrived Triton, while Ethalion, set after the other frigate.
 By 11.30am, Ethalion had caught up with her quarry and after a short engagement the Spanish vessel struck her colours.
-Ethalion had no casualties though the Spaniard had one man killed and nine wounded.
+Ethalion had no casualties though the Spaniards had one man killed and nine wounded.
 Triton, the fastest of the three British frigates, led the chase of the second frigate.
 The next morning Triton struck some rocks off Muros as she tried to prevent her quarry from reaching port.
 Triton got off the rocks and resumed the chase despite taking on water.
 She and Alcmene then exchanged fire with the Spanish frigate, which surrendered before Naiad could catch up.

 The Santa Brigida and Thetis cargoes included around 2.7 million Pieces of Eight.
 The two ships' cargoes totalled around £618,000 (£56million in 2018 values) and Digby's share of the prize fund came to £40,731, not including the ships themselves.
 This was more than twice the total prize money Digby had thus far accrued in his career (around £20,000).